7 Things to Remember When Choosing Survey Incentives

 This will be the most important factor to consider for most of us.
 Know what you can afford and set a quote on your responses so that you don’t inadvertently exceed your budget.

-For example, if you incentivize your survey by offering free noise-cancelling headphones to the first 250 respondents, you need to ensure that no more than 250 people can take your survey (or that every respondent from 251 on doesn’t see the incentive message).
+For example, if you offer free noise-cancelling headphones to the first 250 respondents, make sure only 250 people can access the survey.
+Alternatively, ensure that respondents after 250 don’t see the incentive message.

 The worst case scenario is to neglect the quota and come back to a survey that has 2,500 responses, all of which were promised free headphones.